Deducteam/personoj/CHECKING.md

 ## Typecheck with [Dedukti](https://github.com/Deducteam/Dedukti)

-To typecheck the theory `xor_def` with Dedukti, you must
+To typecheck the theory `xor_def` with Dedukti:

-1. first translate the Lambdapi files to Dedukti files:
+1. Translate the Lambdapi files to Dedukti:
    ```command
    $ for f in booleans equalities notequal if_def boolean_props xor_def; do
          lambdapi export --no-warnings --verbose 0 --output dk \